microsoft/vscode-livepreview/README.md

 ![webview-devtools-demo](https://raw.githubusercontent.com/microsoft/vscode-livepreview/main/img/webview-devtools-demo.gif)
 ### Live Refreshing
 See the changes as you make them.
 By default, changes appear as you make them in the editor.
-You can also change this in settings to refresh the preview on save or not at all.
+You can also change this in the extension settings (via `livePreview.autoRefreshPreview`) to refresh the preview on save or not at all.

 ![live-refresh](https://raw.githubusercontent.com/microsoft/vscode-livepreview/main/img/live-refresh.gif)